Coronavirus is dreaded by young and old! However, you can protect yourself from coronavirus.

 Aboard the Diamond Princess Ship, within a two-week duration, 690 individuals were tested positive for COVID-19.

-Further research from scientists has even proven that that ship could be an incubator for the virus.
+Further research from scientists has proven that that ship could be an incubator for the virus.

-The cruise ship company said caution had been taken to prevent other cruises from becoming infected.
+The cruise ship company said caution had been taken to prevent other cruises.

 “In conjunction with cruise lines, regulators and medical experts will pay closer attention to new information regarding the Coronavirus.”